hydrodynamicstability/Invitation-to-Hydrodynamics/philosophy.md

 - "To begin with, we should bear in mind the inherent limitations of all mathematical analyses of physical events.
 First, although our aim is to formulate general rules of conduct for fluid in motion, it is the fluid itself and not our analysis which finally decides whether it will conform to those rules; the justification of an analysis, therefore, lies not in its apparent rigour nor in its elegance--though these things count for much--but in its agreement with practical observations.
-Next, such analysis can account only for those properties of a physical event whose existence our limited knowledge can coneive and which we may hope to observe and measure; its value will depend on the discernment with which we single out certain properties for special attention and on their natural significance.
+Next, such analysis can account only for those properties of a physical event whose existence our limited knowledge can conceive and which we may hope to observe and measure; its value will depend on the discernment with which we single out certain properties for special attention and on their natural significance.
 Last, the claim has never been made that the equations, which we construct to express the mutual dependence of these proprties, exactly represent physical fact, and that any deviations from observed fact are due to defects in the observations; nor, on the other hand, can the infallibility which we thus deny to theory be claimed by experimental observation."